alphagov/pay-tech-docs/source/documentation/quick-start-guide.md

 ## Simulate an end-user payment journey

 Go to the ``next_url`` with a browser, and you'll see the payment screen.
-Choose a mock card number from the [Testing GOV.UK Pay](/testing_govuk_pay/#mock-card-numbers-for-testing-purposes) section and enter it to simulate a payment in the sandbox environment.
+Choose a mock card number from the ["Testing GOV.UK Pay"](/testing_govuk_pay/#mock-card-numbers-for-testing-purposes) section and enter it to simulate a payment in the sandbox environment.
 For the other required details, enter some test information which should have: